ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     A number between 0 and 2,147,483,647.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :emphasis:`omvs.delete`.

     | **required**: False
     | **type**: int